Active nematics on flat surfaces: from droplet motility and scission to active wetting: Theory and methods

+The results and parameters are expressed in simulation units: the lattice spacing corresponding to the spatial step is $\Delta x=1$, the time step is $\Delta t = 1$ and the reference density is $\rho_{\text{ref}}=1$.
+The conversion to physical units is given either by setting appropriate values to these three quantities or by comparing non-dimensional numbers as the active Capillary number that will be described.

 The simulations were performed in a 2D domain of width \(L_X = 256\) and height \(L_Y = 128\) with periodic boundary condition in the $x$-direction.
 There are two identical surfaces: one at the bottom and another at the top, both with no-slip boundary conditions for the velocity field, with the same equilibrium contact angle and with the same director alignment (surface anchoring).
 The distance between the two surfaces is larger than the other relevant length scales: droplet radius, active length, vortex size and nematic correlation length.
 A nematic droplet with radius \(R = 22.4\) (except where stated otherwise) is initialized at $x=L_X/2$ and $y=R$ with uniform alignment, i.e., it starts as a circular droplet touching the surface and then spreads.
 The simulations run up to $t=3\times 10^6$ iterations.
+The wetting boundary conditions follow Ref.~\cite{VANDERSMAN20132751}.
+We use half-way bounce-back~\cite{kruger2016lattice} conditions for the populations corresponding to the Navier-Stokes equation, which results in no-slip conditions at the surface.
+The system of differential equations is solved using a hybrid method with the same spatial discretization: Eq.~\eqref{beris-edwards-eq} is solved using finite-differences and Eqs.~\eqref{continuity-eq}, \eqref{navier-stokes-eq} and Eq.~\eqref{cahn-hilliard-eq} are recovered in the macroscopic limit with the lattice-Boltzmann method.
+The numerical method is similar to those used in Refs.~\cite{C9SM00859D, refId0,C9SM02306B} and, for simplicity, we use the single relaxation time approximation in the Boltzmann equation~\cite{succi2018lattice, kruger2016lattice}.
+The parameters used in the simulations, except when stated otherwise, are: $L=0.04$, $\xi=0.7$ (flow aligning), $A_0=0.1$, $\rho=10$, $\tau=1.0$ (or, kinematic viscosity $\nu=(\tau-1/2)/3=0.17$), $\Gamma=0.34$, $K=0.08$, $a=0.05$ and $M=0.5$.

 The nematic correlation length is the square root of the ratio of the quadratic terms of the LdG free energy density, Eq.~\eqref{fldg-eq}.
-Assuming that the director is uniform, Eq.~\eqref{fldg-eq} simplifies (see the SM) and in the single elastic constant approximation the perpendicular and tangential correlation lengths are equal and given by
+Assuming that the director is uniform, Eq.~\eqref{fldg-eq} simplifies (see the Appendix) and in the single elastic constant approximation the perpendicular and tangential correlation lengths are equal and given by